gkspranger/platforming-python/README.md

 - 💀 `Dependency Hell` 💀

   - Arises when several packages have dependencies on the same shared packages, but they depend on different and incompatible versions of the shared packages

+  - Is made more difficult when multiple teams are using multiple versions of multiple packages

 2. **Idea:** `venv` is allowed for development, but discouraged as being part of an application's runtime